BirdLifeInternational/track2kba/README.md

 If in `findSite` we instead specify `polyOut=FALSE`, our output will be a spatial grid of animal densities, with each cell representing the estimated number, or percentage of animals using that area.
-So this output is irrespective of the representativness-based importance threshold.
+So this output is independent of the representativness-based importance threshold.

 ``` r